zrho/libra-types/book/src/recipe_adt.md

 ## Records

 A record is a product type with named fields, also known as a struct.
+Records are [structurally typed]: the type of a record is determined completely by the names and types of its fields, as opposed to its place of declaration or name.

 With rows we can represent the type of a record as follows:
 We introduce a type constructor `Record r` where `r` must be a row that